British Columbia Highway 7B: United Boulevard

 United Boulevard is a major roadway in Coquitlam used as connection between Highway 7B and Highways 1 and 7.
 A 1.3 km segment is provincially maintained as part of Highway 7B; however, the section is unsigned and the western terminus of Highway 7B is signed as being at the Mary Hill Bypass / United Boulevard interchange.

 Major intersections

 From west to east; list excludes United Boulevard.
-The entire route is in Metro Vancouver.